jacob-8/kitbook/README.md

 https://svelte-pieces.vercel.app/

-## Breaking Changes

-**Notice**: This package doesn't follow semantic versioning rules (!!) in that I inadvertently published a version greater than 1.0 before finishing making all my breaking changes.
-I will try to document future breaking changes but use at your own risk until I remove this notice.

-- Thus far the only breaking change is that Button.svelte's `form="primary"` attribute is now `form="filled"`.

 To install components run `npm i -D svelte-pieces` or `pnpm add -D svelte-pieces`

 ## To update NPM package

-Run `npm version patch` which will bump from 1.0.2 to 1.0.3 for example and then commit the changes, and push changes to GitHub which will automatically fire off an NPM publish
+Run `pnpm version patch` which will bump from 1.0.2 to 1.0.3 for example and then commit the changes, and push changes to GitHub which will automatically fire off an NPM publish

 ## To develop using Kitbook (like Storybook)

-`pnpm dev`
+- `pnpm i` and `pnpm dev`

 ## Potential Issues